wagtail/wagtail/docs/reference/pages/model_reference.md

     .. attribute:: password_required_template

         Defines which template file should be used to render the login form for Protected pages using this model.
-This overrides the default, defined using ``PASSWORD_REQUIRED_TEMPLATE`` in your settings.
+This overrides the default, defined using ``WAGTAIL_PASSWORD_REQUIRED_TEMPLATE`` in your settings.
 See :ref:`private_pages`

     .. attribute:: is_creatable